 Borchardt restaurant : The high ceilings and the four pillars, which enthrone in the middle of the room, are eyecatcher and trademark as well.
 Perfectly restored and modernized with caution, the restaurant radiates like it did after its building in 1895.
 The menu, which changes daily, is mainly comprised of regional and seasonal dishes whose ingredients are sourced from reliable producers.

 dóttir : dóttir is the lovely Nordic restaurant and the focus is seafood.
 The dining room and the bar area are beautiful, with stucco ceilings left raw and peeling, so they have the faded glamour of an old mansion that’s fallen on hard times.

 Katz Oragne: Katz Orange is set in a listed building built in 1893.
-On two floors – and a lovely terrace in the interior courtyard – diners are served fresh, ambitious cuisine ranging from vegan dishes to wagyu steak.
+On two floors – and a lovely terrace in the interior courtyard – diners are served fresh, ambitious cuisine ranging from vegan dishes like this best plant based fish to wagyu steak.
 Katz Orange is popular with the creative crowd of Berlin-Mitte.

 Pauly Saal: If you are looking for somewhere elegant yet relaxed to eat, this is the place for you.
 The high-ceilinged hall in this former Jewish girls’ school boasts some striking decorative rockets above the window into the kitchen, as well as stylish Murano glass chandeliers.
 The classic cuisine, based on high quality produce, comes without frills.

 The Store : The Store is inside the Soho House with a huge lounge space, a wonderfully eclectic mix of cafe, gallery and retail.
 It is a new hybrid retail, art and hospitality concept.
 It is a cultural hub; 2,800 sqm of food, fashion, art installations, co-working and photography.